Dharshan Munidasa (pictured) with Edward Benedict

 On the menu: As the name suggests, there is crab, crab and more crab.
 But that doesn’t mean there’s a lack of variety – diners can choose from the signature lagoon crab prepared in one of four ways – chilli crab, pepper crab, garlic or Sri Lankan crab curry, and there’s also garlic chill freshwater prawn and king prawn bisque for those who fancy a change.

 Other ventures: Munidasa recently launched Centella, a green juice that has gotukola, a herb traditionally used in Sri Lanka, as its main ingredient.
 He has also starred in a TV series called Culinary Journeys with Dharshan, aiming to educate people on the quality of ingredients, particularly local seafood.
-In 2018, he has plans to open a restaurant in Mumbai.

 Images: Studio Fort